 Thank you for the suggestion.
-We have edited the summary to read as follows : The current generation of infrared sounders, designed for weather forecasting purposes, have been operational for a long enough time to enable anomaly and trending studies for climate purposes.
-The daily radiance observations are routinely used for operational atmospheric state retrievals and assimilation into reanalysis models, after which climate anomaly studies are enabled.
-Here we use a purpose built algorithm to directly turn radiance observations into geophysical anomalies and trends with full error characterization.
-This unique approach for observational climate trending uses only stable low noise sounding channels, easily understood assumptions and well tested retrieval algorithms.
+We have edited the summary to read as follows : The current generation of infrared sounders, designed for weather forecasting purposes, have been in orbiting for a long enough time to enable anomaly and trending studies for climate purposes.
+Their daily obtained radiance data are typically used for operational atmospheric state retrievals, or assimilation into Numerical Weather Prediction models, after which climate anomaly studies are made.
+Here we use the raw radiance spectral data to form radiance anomalies and trends, followed by a one step atmospheric state retrieval with full error characterization.
+This novel approach uses only stable channels, easily understood assumptions and well tested algorithms for the trend or anomaly geophysical retrieval, and is designed expressly for observational climate trending.